Mark Drakeford: Political career

 Drakeford has always been interested in politics, which he says was part of the fabric of life in 1960s Carmarthenshire.
-He has also stated that he was 'always Labour', believing that a person's ties to the economy are the great determining factor in their life chances.
+He has also stated that he was "always Labour", believing that a person's ties to the economy are the great determining factor in their life chances.
 In addition to his membership of the Labour Party, he is a member of Unite the Union and UNISON, and a solidarity member of LGBT+ Labour.
 He is a staunch opponent of Britain's Trident nuclear programme and has called for its decommissioning.
+Drakeford is considered to be part of the left wing of the Labour Party, and is supported by some members of Welsh Labour Grassroots and Momentum.
+His views were described as soft left in 2018, in line with the views of former Labour leader Michael Foot.

 From 1985 to 1993, Drakeford represented the Pontcanna ward on South Glamorgan County Council, with fellow future Welsh Assembly members Jane Hutt and Jane Davidson as his ward colleagues.
 He served as Chair of the Education Committee and took a particular interest in Welsh-medium education.

-Having been part of the successful Yes for Wales campaign in the 1997 Welsh devolution referendum, he was selected as the Labour candidate for Cardiff Central at the first Welsh Assembly election, as part of Labour's ‘twinned seats’ policy.
+Having been part of the successful Yes for Wales campaign in the 1997 Welsh devolution referendum, he was selected as the Labour candidate for Cardiff Central at the first Welsh Assembly election, as part of Labour's 'twinned seats' policy.
 The seat was won by the Liberal Democrats' Jenny Randerson.